jonathanyeh0723/meme-generator/README.md

  - **AI Engine**: The `AI Engine` is responsible for object detection.
 It leverage [Amazon Rekognition](https://aws.amazon.com/rekognition/?nc1=h_ls&blog-cards.sort-by=item.additionalFields.createdDate&blog-cards.sort-order=desc) to identify the image content and define rules to choose the quote category.

- - **Meme App**: The main function of meme generator.
+ - **Meme App**: The main function of meme generator `app.py`.
 This is where the backend Flask function defined to communicate with frontend web page.
  - **Meme Generator**: The web browser based meme generator application.

 ## QuoteEngine